Robert Serry: Biography

-In early March 2014, he was sent to Crimea, Ukraine, to mediate the conflict between Russia and Ukraine, where he was held up by armed guards and was forced to abandon his mission.
+In early March 2014, Serry was sent to Crimea, Ukraine, to mediate the conflict between Russia and Ukraine, where on March 5th he was detained by "unknown gunmen," Russian soldiers sent under the Annexation of Crimea by the Russian Federation, where he refused to cooperate with gunmen who sought to take him to the airport.
+He was forced to abandon his mission.